post-hum/Scala/README.md

 ### Build instructions

-scala uses the CMake build system and a top-level [Makefile](Makefile) that invokes cmake commands as needed.
+Scala uses the CMake build system and a top-level [Makefile](Makefile) that invokes cmake commands as needed.

 #### On Linux and macOS